adelton/kind-in-pod/README.md

 ## Initial interactive investigation

-The environment for the setup were done on Fedora 39 with podman 4.8.0, to match the OS and podman version that the `quay.io/podman/stable` image was based on as of 2023-12-05.

 We start our investigatory path with a rootless podman container with podman installed in it, to which we install **kind**: